Helping mothers before, during, and after bringing a new life into the world is no small undertaking.

 Nurses provide support to patients of all types, but laboring women rely on nurses more than other patients because of the intense physical and emotional stress of the birthing process.

-Labor and delivery nurses should be well-prepared and equipped to provide a variety of supportive services to patients.
+Labor and delivery nurses should be well-prepared and equipped to provide various supportive services to patients.

 For example, you might provide encouragement and emotional support to help with: